Make a business complaint

 If a site visit is needed, it will be arranged within a reasonable timeframe.

 We will issue a final decision to your complaint within two months from when you registered your complaint, and provide reasons for our decision.
 In order to achieve this, we will need you to engage with us during the investigation

 If you are not happy with our response or the way a complaint was handled, you may request the decision to be escalated and reviewed.
 In order to do this, your complaint must be put in writing to Irish Water and addressed to:

 PO Box 860

 South City Delivery Office

-The decision will be reviewed and a response provided within 10 working days.
-Following this review (which must be in writing as set out above), if you are not satisfied, you may escalate your response to the Commission for Regulation of Utilities.
+The decision will be reviewed and a response provided within 10 working days (unless a site visit/operational works is required and in these instances we will advise you of why these instances may take longer and agree with you of the likely timeframe).
+If you are not satisfied, you may escalate your response to the Commission for Regulation of Utilities.

 Commission for Regulation of Utilities

 If you feel your complaint has not been dealt with to your satisfaction, you can escalate your complaint to the Commission for Regulation of Utilities (CRU).
 They can assist you once you have provided Irish Water the opportunity to resolve the matter in line with our complaint handling procedures.
 We will issue a response to your complaint in writing, telling you we have closed your complaint and will give you details for the CRU Customer Care Team for an independent review.

 You can contact the Commission for Regulation of Utilities at: